Colorado program receives Sandra Day O’Connor Award for Advancement of Civics Education

 In 2018, Our Courts organizers realized the program was missing an important segment of the adult population: high school seniors soon to be eligible to vote.
 An innovative, interactive high school program was created to help students think critically about the qualities that make for a good judge.
 This program involves students playing the role of judicial nominating commissioners conducting mock interviews for judicial candidates.
 In its first year, the program has been in more than 40 high schools, reaching more than 1,000 students.

-The award is named for retired U.S. Supreme Court Justice Sandra Day O’Connor.
-Justice O’Connor, the first woman to serve on the U.S. Supreme Court, retired in 2006, and has since become a leading advocate for improving civics education in our nation.
-She established iCivics, a program that uses web-based educational tools to teach civics education and to inspire students to be active participants in our democracy.
+This is the 10th year NCSC has presented the O'Connor Award, named for retired U.S. Supreme Court Justice Sandra Day O'Connor in honor of her commitment to improving civics education.
+After retiring from the bench in 2006, Justice O'Connor became a tireless advocate of civics education, working to increase awareness and understanding of how our government works.
+She established iCivics, a program that uses Web-based educational tools to teach civics education and to inspire students to be active participants in society.

 The National Center for State Courts, headquartered in Williamsburg, Va., is a nonprofit court organization dedicated to improving the administration of justice by providing leadership and service to the state courts.
 Founded in 1971 by the Conference of Chief Justices and Chief Justice of the United States Warren E. Burger, NCSC provides education, training, technology, management, and research services to the nation’s state courts.

 National Center for State Courts, 300 Newport Avenue, Williamsburg, VA 23185-4147